Efficient and Deterministic Search Strategy Based on Residual Projections for Point Cloud Registration with Correspondences: Step-wise Search Strategy Based on Branch and Bound

 \section{Step-wise Search Strategy Based on Branch and Bound}

-Branch and bound (BnB) is an algorithm framework for global optimization.
-To design the BnB-based algorithm, two main aspects need to be addressed, \textit{i)} how to parameterize and branch the solution domain, and \textit{ii)} how to efficiently calculate the upper and lower bounds.
-Then the BnB-based algorithm can recursively divide the solution domain into smaller spaces and prune the sub-branches by upper and lower bounds until convergence.
+Branch and bound (BnB) is an algorithm framework for global optimization\cite{scholz,horst2013global}.
+Specifically, to design the BnB-based algorithm, two main aspects need to be addressed: \textit{i)} how to parameterize and branch the solution domain, and \textit{ii)} how to efficiently calculate the upper and lower bounds.
+Then, the BnB-based algorithm can recursively divide the solution domain into smaller spaces and prune the sub-branches by upper and lower bounds until convergence.
+Compared with existing methods, our key idea is adopting interval stabbing to enable the BnB searching in a lower-dimensional domain.